 \section{Introduction}

 With the successful development of deep learning, autonomous driving algorithms are assembled with a series of tasks\footnote{In the following context, we interchangeably use task, module, component, unit and node to indicate a certain task (\eg, detection).}, including detection, tracking, mapping in perception; and motion and occupancy forecast in prediction.
-As depicted in~\cref{fig:motivation}(a), most industry solutions deploy standalone models for each task independently~\cite{mobileye2022ces,nvidia2022drive}, as long as the resource bandwidth of on-board chip allows.
-Although such a design simplifies the R\&D difficulty across teams, it bares the risk of information loss, across modules, error accumulation and feature misalignment due to the isolation of optimization targets~\cite{luo2018faf,liang2020pnpnet,sadat2020p3}.
+As depicted in~\cref{fig:motivation}(a), most industry solutions deploy standalone models for each task independently~\cite{mobileye2022ces,nvidia2022drive}, as long as the resource bandwidth of the onboard chip allows.
+Although such a design simplifies the R\&D difficulty across teams, it bares the risk of information loss across modules, error accumulation and feature misalignment due to the isolation of optimization targets~\cite{luo2018faf,liang2020pnpnet,sadat2020p3}.

-A more elegant design is to incorporate a wide span of tasks into a multi-task learning (MTL) paradigm as shown in~\cref{fig:motivation}(b).
-This is a popular practice in many domains, including general vision~\cite{wang2022ofa,zhu2022uniperceivermoe,reed2022gato}, autonomous driving~\cite{zhang2022beverse,liang2022effective,zeng2019nmp,chen2022lav}, such as Transfuser~\cite{Chitta2022transfuserpami}, BEVerse~\cite{zhang2022beverse}, and industrialized products, \eg, Mobileye~\cite{mobileye2022ces}, Tesla~\cite{tesla2022aiday}, Nvidia~\cite{nvidia2022drive}, \etc. In MTL\footnote{In this paper, we refer to MTL in autonomous driving as tasks \textit{beyond} perception.
-There are plenty of work on MTL \textit{within} perception, \eg, detection, depth, flow, \etc. This kind of literature is out of scope.}, the co-training strategy across tasks could leverage feature abstraction; it could effortlessly extend additional tasks and save computation of on-board chip.
-However, such a scheme may produce inconsistent estimate and cause undesirable ``negative transfer''~\cite{crawshaw2020mtlsurvey}, leading to performance drop compared to the standalone option.
+A more elegant design is to incorporate a wide span of tasks into a multi-task learning (MTL) paradigm, by plugging several task-specific heads into a shared feature extractor as shown in~\cref{fig:motivation}(b).
+This is a popular practice in many domains, including general vision~\cite{wang2022ofa,zhu2022uniperceivermoe,reed2022gato}, autonomous driving\footnote{In this paper, we refer to MTL in autonomous driving as tasks \textit{beyond} perception.
+There is plenty of work on MTL \textit{within} perception, \eg, detection, depth, flow, \etc. This kind of literature is out of scope.}~\cite{zhang2022beverse,liang2022effective,zeng2019nmp,chen2022lav}, such as Transfuser~\cite{Chitta2022transfuserpami}, BEVerse~\cite{zhang2022beverse}, and industrialized products, \eg, Mobileye~\cite{mobileye2022ces}, Tesla~\cite{tesla2022aiday}, Nvidia~\cite{nvidia2022drive}, \etc. In MTL, the co-training strategy across tasks could leverage feature abstraction; it could effortlessly extend to additional tasks, and save computation cost for onboard chips.
+However, such a scheme may cause undesirable ``negative transfer''~\cite{crawshaw2020mtlsurvey, liu2022bevfusion}.